Welcome to Waccabuc Country Club

 Queen Anne Room

-- Saturday evenings: Jacket and tie are required for men.
+- Saturday evenings: Jacket required for men.

 - At other times: Appropriate "club casual" attire may be worn.